ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 You’ll notice that I’m referencing a couple of environmental variables: `SUPABASE_URL` and `SUPABASE_ANON_KEY`.
 We need a way of getting these variables from our `.env` file to our client code.

 In the code Supabase provided, it’s able to call them directly, on the server, in our `loader` function using `process.env.SUPABASE_URL!` and `process.env.SUPABASE_ANON_KEY!`.
+(The `!` insists that this exists.)
 Since these are returned, we can access them inside our component using the `useLoaderData` hook.

-We’ll want to do something similar but different.
-Within our `root.tsx` This is the entry point to our application.
+We’ll want to do something similar but different within our `root.tsx` file.
+This is the entry point to our application.
 We can expose our environmental variables here, making them available throughout our entire application.
 Just like any other route, we can export a `loader` function from within our `root.tsx` file as well.

 ```jsx
 export async function loader() {